1969–70 ABA season

 The 1969–70 ABA season was the third season of the American Basketball Association.
-Prior to the start of the season, the Minnesota Pipers moved back to Pittsburgh, the Oakland Oaks moved to Washington, D.C. and became the Washington Caps and the Houston Mavericks moved to North Carolina and became the Carolina Cougars.
+Prior to the start of the season, the Minnesota Pipers moved back to Pittsburgh, the Oakland Oaks moved to Washington, D.C., and became the Washington Caps and the Houston Mavericks moved to North Carolina and became the Carolina Cougars.
 For the regular-season, the schedule was increased from 78 to 84 games per team.
 The season ended with the Indiana Pacers capturing their first ABA Championship.

+By April of 1970, rumblings of a merger were reported in the press, with one reported offer having the league pay $11 million in indemnities while agreeing to move the Washington franchise out of its location.
+The NBA Players Association was felt to be a stumbling block for any plans of a merger, as they had voted to strike in the event of such a merger.
+As it turned out, the merger would not occur until many years later with only a fraction of the ABA's teams making it in the final merger.

 Spencer Haywood, a rookie from the University of Detroit, led the ABA in scoring (30.0 ppg) and rebounding (19.5 rpg) for the Denver Rockets.
 Haywood was professional basketball's first "hardship case", leaving college after his sophomore season.
 The NBA prohibited him from declaring for its draft, and he signed with the Rockets instead, leading them to the Western Division championship.